 Origins of the cesspool

 The term originated in England in the 17th century and was originally used to describe a container underneath a toilet.

 Cesspools are typically 3 feet across in diameter and are best utilized when they go down to porous earth so that the liquids can be best absorbed back into the soil.
 This means their depth can vary based on soil conditions.
 The walls of the cesspit are lined with bricks or cement.

 Typically a cesspool is a cement or brick-walled structure that is underground.
 They receive the wastewater and sewage from an external source and then the liquids leach into the ground.

 The liquid in the cesspool dissipates either through the bottom, if it is an open bottom cesspool, or through the perforated holes on the sides if the bottom is closed off.

 Another type of setup for cesspools is to have two cesspools.
 The first one takes all of the wastewater and solids.
 The solids then fall to the bottom of the cesspool ( which has a bottom seal) then the wastewater flows into a second cesspool that allows for the effluent (wastewater) to leach back into the ground and return to the water table over time.

 In this type of set up the cesspool that accumulates the solids (sewage) will need to be maintained and cleaned out on a periodic basis.

-The timeline for cleaning out a cesspool can vary dramatically as several facts come into pay such as size of family, usage, size and depth of the cesspool itself.
+The timeline for cleaning out a cesspool can vary dramatically as several facts come into play such as the size of the family, usage, size, and depth of the cesspool itself.